OfficeDev/VBA-content/VBA/Excel-VBA/articles/shapes-addconnector-method-excel.md

 | **msoConnectorTypeMixed**|
 | **msoConnectorCurve**|
 | **msoConnectorStraight**|
 When you attach a connector to a shape, the size and position of the connector are automatically adjusted, if necessary.
-Therefore, if you?re going to attach a connector to other shapes, the position and dimensions you specify when adding the connector are irrelevant.
+Therefore, if you're going to attach a connector to other shapes, the position and dimensions you specify when adding the connector are irrelevant.

 ## Example